rotosports/incubus-network-nemo/tests/e2e/readme.md

 # end-2-end tests for nemo

-These tests use [`futool`](https://github.com/incubus-network/futool) to spin up a nemo node configuration and then runs tests against the running network.
+These tests use [`nmtool`](https://github.com/incubus-network/nmtool) to spin up a nemo node configuration and then runs tests against the running network.
 It is a git sub-repository in this directory.
 If not present, you must initialize the subrepo: `git submodule update --init`.

 Steps to run
-1. Ensure latest `futool` is installed: `make update-futool`
+1. Ensure latest `nmtool` is installed: `make update-nmtool`
 2. Run the test suite: `make test-e2e`
-   This will build a docker image tagged `nemo/nemo:local` that will be run by futool.
+   This will build a docker image tagged `nemo/nemo:local` that will be run by nmtool.

-**Note:** The suite will use your locally installed `futool` if present.
+**Note:** The suite will use your locally installed `nmtool` if present.
 If not present, it will be installed.
-If the `futool` repo is updated, you must manually update your existing local binary: `make update-futool`
+If the `nmtool` repo is updated, you must manually update your existing local binary: `make update-nmtool`

 ## Configuration